MyEtherWallet/knowledge-base/source/_posts/Getting_Started/How_To_Access_Your_Wallet.md

 ## __Keystore/JSON + Password__
 The Keystore/JSON is a file that holds an encrypted version of one’s private key.
 This key is encrypted with a chosen password by the user.
 As such, it is impossible to change the password for these files.
 The only way to change the password is to make a completely new Keystore file, which can be achieved in our MEW Chrome Extension with one’s private key.
 Keystore files should not be opened.
 They are only to be utilized when accessing the Keystore/JSON option on our site and when prompted for one’s ‘JSON file’.
-You can read more about the functionality of a Keystore/JSON file [here]().
+You can read more about the functionality of a Keystore/JSON file [here][keystoreJson].

 ## __To connect with Keystore/JSON + Password:__
 #### __This is not a recommended way to connect.
-We highly suggest [using MEW offline]() for this option.__
+We highly suggest [using MEW offline][usingOffline] for this option.__

 **Step 1.** On the MEW front page, select 'Access My Wallet'.